 Arriving on Amtrak in Tucson?
 There are several shuttle companies offering Tucson to Phoenix trips, although they are not associated with Amtrak; you would have to make those reservations separately.

 In both Flagstaff and Tucson, you can find car rental companies and you could drive to Phoenix.
 It takes less than two hours to get from the Amtrak station in Tucson to downtown Phoenix by car.

-When do Amtrak Trains Stop in Arizona?
+Amtrak Stop in Arizona

 Chances are you will be traveling on either the Southwest Chief (Winslow, Flagstaff, Williams Kingman), the Sunset Limited (Benson, Tucson, Maricopa, Yuma) or the Texas Eagle (Benson, Tucson, Maricopa, Yuma).

 You can check the timetables online.